valeriabonapersona/valeriabonapersona.github.io/about.md

 <h3>Presentations</h3>

-As of June 2021, I have presented posters at 10 (inter)national conferences, and I have been invited for oral presentations at 3 (inter)national conferences and at X other events
+As of June 2021, I have presented posters at 10 (inter)national conferences, and I have been invited for oral presentations at 4 (inter)national conferences and at 7 other events.

 <details>
   <summary><h4>Click for presentations</h4></summary>